 Despite making over 700 appearances for Chelsea and picking up seven England caps, Peter Bonetti will always be harshly remembered for one bad game.

 Bonetti was always going to be something special.
-A stylish keeper, who was easily the most spectacular goalie of his day, he made his debut for Chelsea at the age of 18 and starred in the Blues' impressive cup runs in the late 60s, winning the FA Cup, League Cup and Cup Winners' Cup.
+A stylish keeper, who was easily the most spectacular goalie of his day, he made his debut for Chelsea at the age of 18 after his mother wrote to then manager Ted Drake, requesting that he give her son a trial.
+He kept a clean sheet and went on to star in the Blues' impressive cup runs in the late 60s, winning the FA Cup, League Cup and Cup Winners' Cup, turning in a brilliant display in the replay win over Real Madrid.
 Nicknamed The Cat, he played for Chelsea 729 times between 1959 and 1979 - a record at the time - and once managed to keep 21 clean sheets in a single season.

 Many compared his style of keeping to the continental goalies of day and he certainly had an element of flamboyance in his game.
 He was good in the air and had a certain agility which allowed him to change direction in mid-flight.

 His international stats also make impressive reading too.
 Prior to the game against West Germany in Leon, Bonetti had six wins out of six to his name, keeping five clean sheets and conceding just one goal, and produced a match-winning display against Portugal at Wembley.
 Such was his reputation that Pele once went on record as saying "The three greatest goalkeepers I have ever seen are Gordon Banks, Lev Yashin and Peter Bonetti."